pja237/whoseturn/README.md

 How to install/configure is written in INSTALL.md file.

-## STANDARD WARNING: this is a demo-exercise code.
-A whole ecosystem of dangerous bugs contained within.
+### STANDARD WARNING: this is a demo-exercise code.
+A whole ecosystem of dangerous bugs might be contained within.